ozgurata/Starbucks-Stock-Predictor/README.md

 2. **Exploratory Data Analysis**: Visualize the target variable and perform basic EDA.
 3. **Outlier Analysis**: Identify and treat outliers in the data.
 4. **Feature Selection**: Analyze relationships between features and the target variable.
+5. **Missing Value Analysis**: Analyze and treat if there are any missing values.
-5. **Model Training**: Train multiple regression models such as Linear Regression, Decision Tree, Random Forest, KNN, and SVM.
+6. **Model Training**: Train multiple regression models such as Linear Regression, Decision Tree, Random Forest, KNN, and SVM.
-6. **Model Evaluation**: Evaluate models using metrics like Mean Squared Error (MSE), R² score, and Mean Absolute Error (MAE).
+7. **Model Evaluation**: Evaluate models using metrics like Mean Squared Error (MSE), R² score, and Mean Absolute Error (MAE).
-7. **Model Deployment**: Provide a user interface for inputting feature values and generating predictions with the best model.
+8. **Model Deployment**: Provide a user interface for inputting feature values and generating predictions with the best model.

 ## Installation
 To run this project locally, follow these steps: